-“I am glad that Verizon and Sprint have decided to join AT&T and T-Mobile in discontinuing this deceitful practice that has unknowingly cost consumers for too long,” said Attorney General Jepsen.
-“I take allegations of data cramming very seriously.
-I am encouraged that consumers will get relief for unwarranted charges and see real reform take place in the manner in which consumers are billed in the future.”
+“I am glad to see T-Mobile discontinue a practice that has deceived and financially harmed unwitting consumers,” said Attorney General Jepsen.
+“We take allegations of data cramming very seriously.
+We are encouraged that T-Mobile will refund consumers for unwarranted charges and reform the manner in which consumers are billed in the future.”

-Assistant Attorneys Lorrie Adeyemi, head of the Attorney General's Consumer Protection Department and Michele Lucan from the Privacy and Data Security Department are assisting Attorney General Jepsen with this matter.
+Assistant Attorneys General Michele Lucan, Brendan Flynn and Philip Rosario, head of the Attorney General's Consumer Protection Department, are assisting Attorney General Jepsen with this matter.

 Office of the Attorney General: